 The Senior Patrol Leader, using the skills he’s acquired, trains the ASPLs and the Patrol Leaders in their duties and gives them the responsibility to run their patrols with the tools they have and have learned.
 Eventually the Patrol Leaders gain the experience and confidence to move up the ladder and become troop leaders, and the cycle repeats.
 Even within a patrol, it’s the job of the Patrol Leader to give responsibility to those within the patrol to own and execute essential functions (such as patrol quartermaster or grubmaster) that, without which, the patrol would not function as a patrol (or at least the way a patrol is supposed to function).
 That’s leadership in action – creating more leaders!

-Ralph Nader said it best when he said “I start with the premise that the function of leadership is to produce more leaders – not more followers.” Â If we keep that concept in mind, our path to developing youth leadership becomes much more clear, and we have the courage to take the steps needed to make youth leadership a reality.This post The true measure of a leader first appeared on Bobwhite Blather.
+Ralph Nader said it best when he said “I start with the premise that the function of leadership is to produce more leaders – not more followers.” Â If we keep that concept in mind, our path to developing youth leadership becomes much more clear, and we have the courage to take the steps needed to make youth leadership a reality.This post first appeared on Bobwhite Blather.